Rangers vs. Brewers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Andrew Heaney (9-6) to the mound for his 24th start this season.
+- The Rangers will hand the ball to Dane Dunning (9-4) for his 19th start of the season.

-- He has started 23 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in seven of them.

-- Heaney has made 17 starts of five or more innings in 23 chances this season, and averages 5.0 frames when he pitches.
+- Dunning will look to finish five or more innings for the fifth start in a row.

-- He has seven appearances this season with zero earned runs allowed out of his 23 chances this season.
+- He has seven appearances with no earned runs allowed in 26 chances this season.

 |Opponent